 First Committee Member

 Second Committee Member

 Recent advances in predictive dynamics allow the user to not only predict physics based human motion simulations but also determine the actuation torques required to achieve those motions.
 The predictive dynamics approach uses optimization to predict motion while using many task based, physics based, and environment based constraints including the equations of motion.
 Many tasks have been simulated using this new method of predicting and simulating digital human motion, e.g. walking, running, stair climbing, and box lifting.
 In this research, we develop a method to predict the motion as well as effect of external equipment hanging on the digital human.
 The proposed method is tested on a simple case of a two degree of freedom serial chain mechanism with a simple passive system to behave as external equipment.
 In particular, the passive mass is assumed to be attached to the two links system with a spring and damper.
 The results of the proposed method are compared with the results obtained by integrating the equations of motion of the full three degree of freedom system.

 Copyright 2012 Jun Choi

 Choi, Jun Hyeak.
-"Multibody dynamics of mechanism with secondary system." thesis, University of Iowa, 2012.
+"Multibody dynamics of mechanism with secondary system."
+MS (Master of Science) thesis, University of Iowa, 2012.